 Applying for a URSS award

-There is an application form for students and for supervisors, both must be completed.
-Please take note of the guidance for applications (linked on those pages).
+There is an application form that must be completed by the student and supervisor.
+Please take note of the guidance for applications (found here).
 For dates, if you do not know exact dates please just put indicative dates that add up to the correct total amount of time.
-For the 'Enable the student to develop a range of transferrable skills' you can mention the summer project seminar series (networking, oral presentations etc.).

-'Please give the code for transfer of the bursary if necessary?'
+If required, the cost code for transfer of the bursary is 01PXREVA

-Information on the research carried out as part of the Summer 2015 projects can be found here.
+Information on the research carried out as part of previous summer projects can be found via the links above.